Cross-correlation of Planck CMB lensing with DESI galaxy groups: Analysis Methods

 The lensing map is reconstruction noise dominated.
 The group distribution-CMB lensing cross-correlation coefficient is much smaller than unity, due to mismatch in their redshift distribution.
 For the two reasons, cosmic variance arising from the group-CMB lensing cross-correlation is negligible in the covariance matrix.
 Therefore we estimate the covariance using 300 \emph{Planck} CMB lensing simulations \citep{Planck2020c}.
 We obtain the mean-field $\langle a_{\ell m}\rangle$ by using first 60 simulations and then subtract them from the remaining 240 simulations to obtain mean-field subtracted maps\footnote{Because \emph{Planck} website offers CMB lensing simulations without mean-field subtraction, but observation data is mean-field subtracted.}.
 We measure the cross-power spectra of these 240 maps with the overdensity maps, and estimate the covariance matrix by

 Here $\overline{C}^{\kappa g}(\ell)$ is the average cross-power spectrum.
-Fig. \ref{fig:r} shows the normalized covariance matrix in each mass bin and tomographic bin.
-We note the covariance will require correction due to limited number of realizations and error propagation to the fitting parameters \citep{Wang2020,Percival2014}.
-However, these corrections on the covariance are negligible for this work.
+Fig.\,\ref{fig:r} shows the normalized covariance matrix in each mass bin and tomographic bin.
+We note the covariance will require correction due to the limited number of realizations and error propagation to the fitting parameters \citep{Hartlap2007}.
+We test Eq.
+32 and 33 in \cite{Wang2020}.
+The correction factors are $\sim$ 0.95 and $\sim$ 1.03.
+As a result, the total correction is $\sim$ 1.07 to the covariance, meaning our errors of power spectra are underestimated by about 4\%, reducing our S/N by $\sim$ 1.
+Fig.\,\ref{fig:cov_z123} shows the correlation matrix for cross power spectra at $0.1<z\leq 0.33$, $0.33<z\leq 0.67$, $0.67<z\leq1$, respectively.
+As one can see, the off-diagonal blocks can be negligible.
+That means we could sum the S/N in each redshift bin as defined in \myref{eq:SNR}.